Bangkok

 What are the schools in Bangkok like?

 "Bangkok is home to a number of excellent international and bilingual schools.
 One of the top international schools is the International School Bangkok (ISB), which offers an American-style curriculum and is accredited by the Western Association of Schools and Colleges.
 ISB is known for its rigorous academic standards and its commitment to developing global citizens.
 Another top international school is the Bangkok Patana School, which offers an international curriculum based on the British National Curriculum.
 The school is renowned for its excellent academic results and its commitment to developing well-rounded students.
 For those looking for a bilingual education, the Bangkok International Preparatory and Secondary School (BIPSS) is a great option.
 BIPSS offers a bilingual curriculum in English and Thai, and is accredited by the Thai Ministry of Education.
 The school is known for its strong academic standards and its commitment to developing global citizens.
 Finally, the International Community School (ICS) is another excellent bilingual school in Bangkok.
 ICS offers a bilingual curriculum in English and Thai, and is accredited by the Western Association of Schools and Colleges.
-The school is known for its strong academic standards and its commitment to developing global citizens," explained one expat in Bangkok, Thailand with kids at .
+The school is known for its strong academic standards and its commitment to developing global citizens," commented one expat when asked about in Bangkok.

 "The school is amazing and you can really get the best out of it if your child is willing to study hard.
 The school's achievement rate is significantly higher than other international schools in bangkok, with many students receiving Top in the World and Top in Thailand prizes in their iGCSE and A-Level examinations.
-O," wrote an expat living in Bangkok with children attending Shrewsbury International School .
+O," remarked one expat living in Bangkok with children attending Shrewsbury International School .

 What are the pros and cons of living in Bangkok?